Mercerenies/latitude/docs/spec/ii_standard_library/stream.md

 stream's target.
 If the stream is not designated for output, an `IOError` will be raised.

+### `Stream dump (obj).`

+Prints all slots on the object to the stream.
+For each slot (obtained via `Kernel keys`), the slot's name and value will be printed, as well as a signaling character (`!`) if the slot has protection.

+It is possible for objects to override this behavior.
+If an object has a `dumpHandler` slot defined on it, then that slot should contain a dictionary.
+For each slot on the object whose name is a valid key in the `dumpHandler` dictionary, the value in the dictionary will be called instead of printing the standard line.
+The call will be made (via the `call` method) with the stream object `self` as the only argument.

 ## Static Methods

 ### `Stream open (filename, mode).`